-Our Perfect One Day In Budapest Itinerary For All Interests!
+Our One Day In Budapest Itinerary For Different Interests!

 Wake Up Activity: Catch the Sunrise on Gellért Hill

 Good morning!
 If you are already in the city, you might want to make the absolute most of your day.
 For this, you should try and experience the sunrise in Budapest.

 If it’s too cold, cloudy, or you are arriving later in the morning – don’t worry about this step.

 The sun rises up over the Pest side of the city from behind St. Stephen’s Basilica – meaning that you’ll want to head up to somewhere across the river on the Buda side.
 So, cross the famous Chain Bridge (seen in the photo below) and head up the hilly side.

 From the Buda Castle area, we’d suggest walking over to Gellért Hill.
 The hill is famous for the Budapest Citadella – an old militarized fortress and the Liberty Statue (seen in the photo above).

 It’s a bit of a hike but the air is fresh, the paths are nice, and the reward would be a stunning view of Budapest waking up for the day!

 Check it out – but don’t stress if you can’t because you can always walk over later in the morning after breakfast.